Devansh-Soni-1909/BreastNet/README.md

-Create a new branch (git checkout -b feature-branch).
+Create a new branch:

+git checkout -b feature-branch

-Make your changes and commit (git commit -m "Add feature").
+Make your changes and commit:

+git commit -m "Add feature"

-Push to the branch (git push origin feature-branch).
+Push to the branch:

+git push origin feature-branch

 Open a pull request.

-Please ensure your code follows PEP 8 style guidelines and includes appropriate documentation.
+Please follow PEP 8 style guidelines and include clear documentation with your changes.

-License
+📜 License

 This project is licensed under the MIT License.
 See the LICENSE file for details.

+🌟 Thank you for exploring this project!
+Let's make a difference in breast cancer detection together. 🌟